 General Approach toward the Recognition and Enforcement of Arbitration Awards

-As set out above, section 16 of the International Arbitration Act stipulates that foreign arbitral awards are deemed to be recognised and enforceable in the South Africa and a party may, on application, have a foreign arbitral award declared an order of court, which is enforceable in the same manner as any judgment or order of court.
+As previously set out, section 16 of the International Arbitration Act stipulates that foreign arbitral awards are deemed to be recognised and enforceable in the South Africa and a party may, on application, have a foreign arbitral award declared an order of court, which is enforceable in the same manner as any judgment or order of court.

 At domestic law level, section 31 of the Arbitration Act empowers the South African courts to make an arbitration award an order of court upon application by one of the parties.
 In instances where there is a patent clerical error or mistake arising from any accidental slip or omission, the court is empowered to correct any such error or mistake prior to making the award an order of court.

 In some instances, the South African courts have applied section 33(1)(b) of the Arbitration Act with a view to setting aside an award on the grounds of gross irregularity.
 This happened in Palabora Copper (Pty) Ltd v Motlokwa Transport & Construction (Pty) Ltd ZASCA 23, where, at paragraph , the following was stated: It suffices to say that where an arbitrator for some reason misconceives the nature of the enquiry in the arbitration proceedings with the result that a party is denied a fair hearing or a fair trial of the issues that constitutes a gross irregularity.
 The party alleging the gross irregularity must establish it.
 Where an arbitrator engages in the correct enquiry, but errs either on the facts or the law, that is not an irregularity and is not a basis for setting aside an award.
 If parties choose arbitration, courts endeavour to uphold their choice and do not lightly disturb it.
 The attack on the award must be measured against these standards

 Refusal to Enforce Foreign Arbitral Awards on Public Policy Grounds